TXH2020/MainRepo/Projects/readme.md

 These are my personal projects.
-Click on a folder to view the contents
+Click on a folder to view its contents

-I have done various interesting things like:
+Contents Of This Directory:

-1.Build an Air Quality Prediction system
+1.Air Quality Prediction system

 2.Connect python to SQL

-3.Run android sdk 21 app in mobile with android sdk 19 by editing Android manifests.xml file

-4.Recognize Flowers With TensorFlow Lite on Android